dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

    For example, when you deploy the Gmail app into an Android for Work profile, you can prevent end users from adding or removing accounts in this work profile.

 - **Contact sharing via Bluetooth**: Enables access to work contacts from another device, such as a car, that is paired using Bluetooth.
 By default, this setting is not configured, and work profile contacts aren't shown.
 Select **Enable** to allow this sharing, and show work profile contacts.
 This setting applies to Android work profile devices on Android OS v6.0 and newer.
+Enabling this may allow certain Bluetooth devices to cache work contacts upon first connection.
+Disabling this policy after an initial pairing/sync may not remove work contacts from a Bluetooth device.

 ### Work profile password